Peaceful Strandir in Westfjords and pristine highlands photo tour.

 DAY 8.
 TO HRIFUNES VIA HIGHLAND ROAD.
 LANGISJÓR LAKE IN VATNAJ0KULL NATIONAL PARK

 We use this day to travel across the highlands to the south east coast.
 We photograph the secret - middle earth waterfall and head towards Langisjor and Sveinstindur Mountain for the late afternoon light going via Eldgjá (Fire Canyon) to Hrifunes.
-Accommodation at the cozy Hrifunes guesthouse.
+Accommodation in Hrifunes.

 DAY 9.
 GLACIERS AND JÖKULSÁRLÓN

 We take an easy morning after long days in the highlands and enjoy the late afternoon / evening light around the glaciers and the Glacier Lagoon, Fjallsárlón Lagoon and the black sand beach, often referred to as the “diamond beach” because of the glittering ice on the black sand.
 Dinner in the area.
-Accommodation Hrifunes guesthouse.
+Accommodation in Hrifunes.

 DAY 10.
 HRIFUNES AREA AND SECRET SPOTS